Freedom. That elusive state of mind,

 Traversing the sky in organized herds?

-Or perhaps you are found in the heart of the youth,
+Or perhaps you are found in the hearts of the youth,

 Living for the moment, yet to see the truth?